TechRadar Verdict

 Above average prices after renewal

-One of the world's largest web hosting providers, Bluehost has almost two decades of experience in helping users build a quality home on the web.
+Bluehost, one of the world's largest and best web hosting providers, has almost two decades of experience in helping users build and host quality websites.

-Bluehost is now owned by Newfold Digital (previously Endurance International Group), the company also behind major hosting names like HostGator, iPage, Domain.com and Web.com.
+Bluehost is owned by Newfold Digital (previously Endurance International Group), the company behind other major hosting names like HostGator, iPage, Domain.com and Web.com, and SEO tool Yoast too.

-Bluehost has a real depth of knowledge which goes way beyond most competitors.
-The company doesn't just know how to install WordPress and launch the dashboard, for instance.
+Bluehost has a real depth of knowledge in WordPress which goes way beyond most competitors.
 It has developers working on the platform full-time, and has been directly recommended by WordPress.org since 2005.

 What types of hosting does Bluehost offer?

-Bluehost offers low-cost shared hosting, ideal for first-timers and personal or small business sites.
+Bluehost offers low-cost shared hosting, ideal for personal or small business sites that don't need to handle much traffic (less than 20K visitors a month).

-A wide range of the best WordPress hosting plans could work for anything from a simple personal blog, to a feature-packed business-critical site or a leading-edge web store.
+A wide range of the best WordPress hosting plans could work for anything from a simple personal blog, to a feature-packed business-critical site, or a leading-edge web store.
+Where Bluehost stand out is with their WordPress plans.
+They've heavily invested in WordPress and their WordPress academy is great for WordPress beginners.

-Bluehost's dedicated and VPS hosting give you a far more powerful hosting environment, delivering the maximum possible speed for the most demanding projects.
+Bluehost's dedicated and VPS hosting gives you a far more powerful hosting environment, delivering the maximum possible speed for the most demanding projects.

 The company also offers a very full range of add-on products and services: website design, domain registration, email hosting, premium support and more.